-As part of the closing of the 2013 Facility, the Company has agreed to settle all amounts owing to certain officers and directors in consideration of the issuance of 3,694,736 commons shares at the rate of CDN\$0.095 per share.
+As part of the closing of the Loan Facility, the Company agreed to settle all amounts owing to certain officers and directors in consideration of the issuance of 3,694,736 Shares at the rate of C\$0.095 per Share.

-Although the Company is in the permitting stage on two of its projects, Dewey-Burdock and Centennial, it is currently focusing its efforts on obtaining the necessary permits and licenses for its Dewey-Burdock Project, as discussed in the "Resource Property Interests" section above.
+Although the Company is in the permitting stage on two of its projects, Dewey-Burdock and Centennial, it is currently focusing its efforts on obtaining the necessary permits and licenses for its Dewey-Burdock Project, as discussed in the section entitled "Resource Property Interests - South Dakota, USA".
 In order to meet its on-going obligations, the Company successfully completed private placement transactions during February 2013 and July 2013 and the sale of interest in the Centennial Project in July 2013.
-The February 2013 private placement is discussed below in the Share Capital section.
+The February 2013 private placement is discussed below in the section entitled "Share Capital".
 The terms of the July 2013 private placement and the sale of interest in the Centennial Project are discussed above.